openshift/enhancements/enhancements/builds/entitlements.md

 ##### Current Preferred Option

-The build controller copies the global credential config map into the user's namespace, mounts it into the build pod, and then the builder image running in the build pod tells buildah to mount it.
+The build controller copies the global credential secret into the user's namespace, mounts it into the build pod, and then the builder image running in the build pod tells buildah to mount it.

 This is analogous to how build handle registry CAs today.

-The config map can either be another of the predetermined ones the build controller creates for every build or the build controller can look for an existing config map with a predetermined annotation.
+The secret can either be another of the predetermined ones the build controller creates for every build or the build controller can look for an existing secret with a predetermined annotation.
-And certainly both approaches can be supported, where the annotated existing config map takes precedence over the predetermined build controller config map.
+And certainly both approaches can be supported, where the annotated existing secret takes precedence over the predetermined build controller secret.

 ##### Alternatives (can provide multiple options if deemed necessary)

-###### User Namespace Option
+###### User Namespace Option 1

-The build controller would look for config maps with a predefined annotation in the build's namespace, where the user has injected the credentials in that config map, and mount them into the build pod.
+The build controller would look for secrets with a predefined annotation in the build's namespace, where the user has injected the credentials in that secret, and mount the secret into the build pod.

 The builder image in the pod then seeds buildah with the correct argument to access the mounted content.

-There would be different annotations for copying from a global location into the config map vs. simply using a config map that the user has set up.
+###### User Namespace Option 2

+The build controller would look for secrets with a predefined annotation in the build's namespace, and it would copy the contents from the global location into the secret, and mount the secret into the build pod.

+The builder image in the pod then seeds buildah with the correct argument to access the mounted content.

 ###### Host Injected Option